WalkerPL/Maande/README.txt

 RUNNING THE GAME:

-On Windows or Mac OS X, locate the "run_game.py" file and double-click it.
+On Windows or Mac OS X, locate the "run_game.pyw" file and double-click it.

 Otherwise open a terminal / console and "cd" to the game directory and run: